Scheduling with two non-unit task lengths is NP-complete: Introduction

+The $L_{\max}$ optimization criterion asks to minimize the maximum lateness, that is, the maximum difference in time between a job's completion time and its deadline.

+The problem is NP-complete by an easy reduction from 3-Partition~\citep{book_scheduling_pinedo}, but branch and bound algorithms work well in practice, at least on certain distributions of randomly generated instances of up to 1000 jobs~\citep{Carlier198242}.

-We study here a parameterized version of the problem, with the parameter the set of task lengths~$P(J) = \{p_i \mid (r_i,d_i,p_i) \in J\}$.
-The case~$p_i=1$ (unit task lengths) is solved by the greedy Earliest Due Date (EDD) algorithm; the general case~$p_i=p$ (identical task lengths) can also be solved in~$O(n \log n)$ time~\citep{DBLP:journals/siamcomp/GareyJST81} though this algorithm is much more complicated.
-The generalization to~$P=\{1,p\}$ can be solved using a linear programming formulation~\citep{DBLP:conf/esa/Sgall12}.
-This approach computes a sequence of starting times such that the length-$p$ jobs can be assigned to these starting times, with additional constraints that guarantee sufficient idle time for the unit length jobs.
-These additional constraints simply lower bound the amount of idle time left by the long jobs schedule over a number of intervals, as if the unit length jobs were preemptive.
+We study a parameterized version of the problem, which has the set of job lengths~$P(S) = \{p_i \mid ([r_i,d_i],p_i) \in S\}$ as a parameter.
+The case of unit job lengths ($p_i=1$) is solved by the greedy Earliest Due Date (EDD) algorithm and the general case of identical job lengths ($p_i=p$) is also solvable in polynomial time~\citep{DBLP:journals/siamcomp/GareyJST81}.
+The generalization to~$p_i\in\{1,p\}$ can be solved using a linear programming formulation~\citep{DBLP:conf/esa/Sgall12}.
+This approach computes a sequence of starting times such that the length-$p$ can be assigned to these starting times, with additional constraints that guarantee sufficient idle time for the unit length jobs.
+These additional constraints simply provide a lower bound on the amount of idle time left by the schedule of the long jobs over a number of intervals, as if the unit length jobs were preemptive.
 This is sufficient because release times, deadlines and processing times are integers so by discretization starting times can always be integers.
-If the smaller task length is non-unit, this does not work anymore.
+If the smaller job length is non-unit, this does not work anymore.
+For the case~$\{2q,q\}$, a branch-and-bound algorithm specifically for two job lengths is claimed to run in pseudo-polynomial time~\citep{DBLP:journals/anor/Vakhania04}.

+The complexity of the multi-machine version was studied by~\cite{DBLP:journals/siamcomp/SimonsW89}: they give a polynomial time algorithm for the identical job lengths case and prove the~$\{1,p\}$-case for multiple machines to be NP-complete.
+Their proof assumes that both the long job length~$p$ and the number of machines are part of the input.
+If we add precedence constraints to the problem, in the identical job lengths case this does not make the problem harder~\citep{DBLP:journals/siamcomp/GareyJST81}, but even the~$\{1,p\}$-problem on one machine with precedences is NP-complete~\citep{trvoor1pmetprecsNPcomplete}, also assuming that the long job length~$p$ is part of the input.

-The complexity status of the general two-task-lengths problem has been noted as an open problem~\citep{DBLP:journals/siamcomp/SimonsW89,DBLP:conf/esa/Sgall12}.
-In this paper we prove NP-completeness of the problem for any fixed pair of non-unit task lengths.
-Formally, we have the following result.
+The complexity status of the general two-job-lengths problem has been noted as an open problem \citep{DBLP:journals/siamcomp/SimonsW89,DBLP:conf/esa/Sgall12}.
+In this paper we prove NP-completeness of the problem for any fixed pair of non-unit job lengths.\footnote{In Jan Elffers' master thesis, another proof is given that the scheduling problem with two non-unit job lengths is NP-complete, but the reduction given there is more complicated than the one in this paper, because it contains more types of gadgets.
+The thesis is available at \url{http://resolver.tudelft.nl/uuid:5def2dbb-67d1-4672-a0b1-561d7dc1a74f}.}

+Formally, we have the following result, using $p$ to denote the length of the \emph{long} jobs and $q$ for the \emph{short} jobs.